-As befitting a band with its own “rock ‘n’ rollercoaster” at Disney’s Hollywood Studios at Walt Disney World, you’d be hard-pressed to find a band with more ups and downs over its nearly 50-year career than Aerosmith.
-Far and away the most successful New England rock band ever, and one of America’s biggest acts, Aerosmith’s durability and commitment to rock and roll ensures their legacy is secure for decades to come.
+As befitting a band with its own “rock ‘n’ rollercoaster” at Disney’s Hollywood Studios at Walt Disney World, you’d be hard-pressed to find a group with more ups and downs over its nearly 50-year career than Aerosmith.
+Far and away the most successful New England rock band ever, and one of America’s biggest acts, their durability and commitment to rock and roll ensures their legacy is secure for decades to come.

-But it wasn’t until 1975’s octuple-platinum-selling Toys in the Attic and ‘76’s Rocks that the band found themselves firmly ensconced in the hard rock firmament.
-The former, anchored by the opening title track, “Walk This Way” and “Sweet Emotion” (the band’s first Top 40 hit), and the latter’s one-two punch of “Back in the Saddle” and “Last Child,” ensured the band a lifetime of rock radio airplay, and more importantly, a deep reservoir of goodwill that the band nearly depleted in the coming lean years.
+But it wasn’t until 1975’s octuple-platinum-selling Toys in the Attic and 1976’s Rocks that the band found themselves firmly ensconced in the hard rock firmament.
+The former, anchored by the title track, “Walk This Way” and “Sweet Emotion” (the band’s first Top 40 hit), and the latter’s one-two punch of “Back in the Saddle” and “Last Child,” ensured the band a lifetime of rock radio airplay, and more importantly, a deep reservoir of goodwill that the band nearly depleted in the coming lean years.

-The perils of fame, intra-band squabbles and drug abuse began catching up with the band for 1977’s Draw the Line and 1979’s Night In The Ruts, during the making of which Perry left the band to front his own band, The Joe Perry Project.
+The perils of fame, intra-band squabbles and drug abuse began catching up with the band for 1977’s Draw the Line and 1979’s Night in the Ruts, during the making of which Perry left the band to front his own band, The Joe Perry Project.
 (Perry was replaced by Jimmy Crespo, though he returned to the ‘Smith in 1984.)
 Whitford defected for 1982’s nadir Rock In A Hard Place, (replaced by Rick Dufay) eventually joining the Joe Perry Project; he too returned to the motherband in 1984, and the band’s line-up has remained stable ever since.